 We may disclose personal information to our service providers, who provide services such as website hosting, data analysis, payment processing, order fulfilment, information technology and related infrastructure provision, customer service, email delivery, auditing, and other services.

-If we are requested by law enforcement officials or judicial authorities to provide personal information, we may do so.
+We may disclose your personal information to law enforcement officials as permitted or required by law.
 In matters involving claims of personal or public safety or in litigation where the information is pertinent (including to allow us to pursue available remedies or limit the damages that we may sustain), we may use or disclose personal information, including without court process.
 We may also use or disclose personal information to enforce our terms and conditions, to protect our operations or those of any of our affiliates, or to protect our rights, privacy, safety or property and/or that of our affiliates, you, or others.

 We may use and disclose personal information to investigate security breaches or otherwise cooperate with authorities pursuant to a legal matter.

 We may use and disclose information that does not personally identify you (including the information described under “Cookies and Other Technologies,” below) for any purpose, except to the extent limited by applicable law.
 If we are required to treat such information as personal information under applicable law, then we may use it for all the purposes for which we use and disclose personal information.

 We may combine information that does not personally identify you with personal information.
 If we do, we will treat the combined information as personal information as long as it is combined.

 For example, if you utilize a social media feature such as the Facebook “Like” button, Google Plus, Pinterest or a Twitter widget, these features may collect information about your IP address and which page you're visiting on our site, and they may set a cookie or employ other tracking technologies.
 Social media features and widgets are either hosted by a third party or hosted directly on our site.
 Your interactions with those features are governed by the privacy policies of the companies that provide them.